kennethoo/notiontakehome/readme.md

 - **insertDatabaseRecords**: responsible for rendering or creating entries (rows) in a Notion database based on the data provided.

-- **createRow**: responsible for creating a new row (entry) in a Notion database with the specified data.
+- **createUniqueRow**: responsible for creating unique a new row (entry) in a Notion database with the specified data.

 ## How to Run